 – 1 Corinthians 6:19-20

-If you take a look at 2 Chronicles 3 and 4, and 1 Kings 6, you’ll find King Solomon spending a considerable amount of time not only building the temple of God, but also decorating and furnishing the inside.
-While he was doing this, the Lord spoke to Him,
+In 2 Chronicles 3 and 4 (and 1 Kings 6), you’ll find King Solomon spending a considerable amount of time not only building the temple of God, but also decorating and furnishing the inside.
+While he was doing this, the Lord spoke to Him:

-(1 Kings 6:11-13, MSG) “About this Temple you are building—what’s important is that you live the way I’ve set out for you and do what I tell you, following my instructions carefully and obediently.
+“About this Temple you are building—what’s important is that you live the way I’ve set out for you and do what I tell you, following my instructions carefully and obediently.
 Then I’ll complete in you the promise I made to David your father.
-I’ll personally take up my residence among the Israelites—I won’t desert my people Israel.”
+I’ll personally take up my residence among the Israelites—I won’t desert my people Israel”

 As we are faithful to God in the little things—reading the Word, talking to God, staying pure in our hearts and minds, and truly repenting if we do mess up—the Holy Spirit will continue to do in us what Solomon did in the Temple of God, not leaving it empty, but filling it with the best of what he had, and making it beautiful, steadfast, and holy.